uprighted-learners/unit-6-fetching-data/readme.md

 ## Setting up the Server

 The server needs the standard Express boilerplate.
 It also needs to have `Library` imported.
-You will also need to create a new `Library` and name it `collection` just as you did in the previous lab.
+You will also need to create a new `Library` and name it `collection` just as you did in the previous exercise.

 Once you have the basic setup for your server you are going to want to set up routes for the following database operations you created in `Library`: `find`, `addEntry`, and `update`.